 “Why This Supreme Court Should Overrule Employment Division v.
 Smith” by Raphael A. Friedman

+Photo of the Village Church of Lincolnshire by Andrew Seaman on Unsplash.
 For several decades, parties asserting religious liberty claims under the Free Exercise Clause saw little success at the Supreme Court.
 Over the past few years, however, religious groups have fared better.
-Recently, they prevailed in cases challenging various restrictions imposed on houses of worship because of the COVID-19 pandemic.
-And in June, the Court ruled
+Recently, they prevailed in cases challenging various restrictions imposed on houses of

 “Stop Accusing Religious Conservatives of ‘Using’ Religion” by Raphael A. Friedman